Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 - The notary does not draft, edit, proofread, or critique the letter.
 The letter must arrive at the appointment in its final form.
 If the host wants a sentence rewritten, that conversation belongs with the family or with an immigration representative, not with the witness.

-- The notary does not assess whether the letter says enough or the right things to satisfy a visa officer.
-We see hundreds of letters and we have a sense of what works, but offering an opinion on the file would cross into immigration advice — and we are not authorized representatives under federal law.
+- The notary does not assess whether the letter says enough or meets the application's substantive needs.
+Offering that opinion would cross into immigration advice — and we are not authorized representatives under federal law.

 - The notary does not confirm that the contents of the letter are true.
 The host swears or affirms — by signing in front of the witness — that they have written the letter and stand behind it.
 Truthfulness is the host's responsibility.
 Knowingly false statements in a letter of invitation can support a misrepresentation finding under IRPA, and that is a serious problem on the host's record.